Selçuk İnan: Early career

-Trabzonspor, then coached by Ersun Yanal (İnan's former trainer at Manisaspor), signed İnan in early 2008.
-He scored two goals against Ankaraspor in his first Süper Lig game at Trabzonspor, then also scored Trabzonspor's 2,000th league goal in a game against İstanbul BB on 1 November 2008.
-He had formed a prolific partnership with strikers Umut Bulut and Burak Yılmaz, the latter a former teammate of İnan at Manisaspor).
-During İnan's services, Trabzonspor had its most successful two seasons of the decade, most notably finishing champions in the 2010–11 Süper Lig season.
+İnan began his professional career as a 14-year-old with Karaağaçspor before signing for Dardanelspor in 2000.
+He played there until his move to Manisaspor in 2005, where he spent three seasons.
+In 2008, İnan signed for Trabzonspor under the management of Ersun Yanal, who had previously coached him at Manisaspor.
+He scored twice against Ankaraspor in his first Süper Lig match with Trabzonspor and later netted the club’s 2,000th league goal in a match against İstanbul BB on 1 November 2008. İnan established a prolific partnership with strikers Umut Bulut and Burak Yılmaz (his former teammate at Manisaspor).
+During İnan’s tenure, Trabzonspor enjoyed its most successful two seasons of the decade, notably finishing as runners-up in the 2010–11 Süper Lig season.

 Galatasaray

+2011–13: Early Galatasaray years

 İnan agreed to a five-year deal on a free transfer with Galatasaray on 25 May 2011.
 He quickly took over the Galatasaray midfield from the day he set foot in Türk Telekom Arena.
 Partnering up with Brazilian midfielder Felipe Melo, İnan began to manifest his exceptional skills which helped Galatasaray to gain a higher level of offensive and defensive state of play. İnan, being a fan favourite at Galatasaray, received the a nickname called "Xelçuk", a play on words after Spanish midfielder Xavi.